 - 1.1.
 The purpose of this document is to define the proper location of bonds and fouling jumpers on turnouts in territories with track circuits.
-Fouling circuits provide shunt detection, and in many instances broken rail detection. - The location of fouling jumpers depends on the track 1.2. circuit application required (e.g. signalled or nonsignalled territory), which also determines whether track shunting only or broken rail detection can also be provided. - 1.3.
+Fouling circuits provide shunt detection, and in many instances broken rail detection. - 1.2.
+The location of fouling jumpers depends on the track circuit application required (e.g. signalled or non-signalled territory), which also determines whether track shunting only or broken rail detection can also be provided. - 1.3.
 This document prescribes the location of bonds and fouling jumpers for the various types of turnouts.

-- Bonding: A term used to describe the method of 2.1. ensuring electrical continuity from one rail to the next. - 2.2.
-Fouling Circuit: The track circuit in the fouling section of a turnout and, connected in parallel with the track circuit in the main track. - Fouling Jumpers: Fouling jumpers are used 2.3. electrically connect the lead rails in parallel with the main track rails.
+- 2.1.
+Bonding: A term used to describe the method of ensuring electrical continuity from one rail to the next. - 2.2.
+Fouling Circuit: The track circuit in the fouling section of a turnout and, connected in parallel with the track circuit in the main track. - 2.3.
+Fouling Jumpers: Fouling jumpers are used to electrically connect the lead rails in parallel with the main track rails.